top of page

 3 For I could wish that I myself were cursed and cut off from Christ for the sake of my people, those of my own flesh, 4 the people of Israel.
 Theirs is the adoption to sonship; theirs the divine glory, the covenants, the receiving of the law, the temple worship and the promises.
 5 Theirs are the patriarchs, and from them is traced the human ancestry of the Messiah, who is GOD over all, forever praised!
 Amen.

 This quote is rendered differently depending on the translation.
 While some associate the statement of praise to GOD (verse 5) with Jesus, others relate it to GOD the Father.
 In this context, it should be noted that there were no punctuation marks in the ancient manuscripts as we know them from translations today.
 Punctuation marks are crucial when it comes to indicating the meaning of a statement.
 If you use punctuation differently, the same words can have a completely different meaning.
-In addition, the word order has less meaning in Greek than in German.
+In addition, the word order has less meaning in Greek than in English.

 4 Theirs is the adoption to sonship; theirs the divine glory, the covenants, the receiving of the law, the temple worship and the promises.
 5 Theirs are the patriarchs, and from them is traced the human ancestry of the Messiah.
 GOD (the Father), who is over all, be praised forever!
 Amen.